 What was I thinking when I agreed to visit the Shard?

-I know I am terrified of heights and one of the reasons you visit the Shard is because it gives you a view of London from 306 metres in the sky.
+I know I am terrified of heights, and one of the reasons you visit the Shard is because it gives you a view of London from 306 metres in the sky.
 I thought it would be fine because the Shard is enclosed by glass.
-Not like that time I visited the Rockefeller Centre lookout in New York City where it was an open top deck.
+Not like the time I visited the Rockefeller Centre lookout in New York City, where it was an open-top deck.
 What was there to fear?
 I’d be fine, right?

 I was so wrong.

 What’s the Shard like when you’re afraid of heights?

 As my friend Towner and I hopped into the elevator that took us halfway up the tower, I felt completely confident.
 I could do this!
 It will be amazing to see all of London at night.
 See all of the wonderful lights; be able to see the Ferris wheel, the River Thames and see all of the little people and cars below just living their lives.
 The lift only took us halfway to floor 33, so we all exited the lift and were guided by a nice Shard employee towards a lift that took us the remainder of the way.

 It was at this point that I started to feel a little uneasy.
 I looked up at the tv screen in the lift as it showed us ascending toward each floor ‘50, 51, and 52’ at a rapid speed until it reached floor 68.
 The lift doors opened, and the panic really started to set in.
 We were almost there, but as another little test to my uneasy stomach, we had to go up a flight of stairs to reach the top.

 All I could see was how high up we were.

 I clutched onto the wall of the stairs and took a deep breath.
 It would be fine when we reached the floor and got to solid ground, I told myself.
 I won’t have to worry about falling back down the stairs.
 I kept picturing myself losing my balance and falling back into the crowd of visitors we shared the elevator journey with.